collapsed-stacks/atheism/questions/936/is-religion-to-blame-for-honor-killing.md

 - posted by: [tooshel](https://stackexchange.com/users/-1/817-tooshel) on 2011-03-09
 - score: 0

-<p>Blaming religion is akin to blaming video games or movies.
-Yes, religion has the power to change behavior but I don't think it extends to killing another human. </p>
+Blaming religion is akin to blaming video games or movies.
+Yes, religion has the power to change behavior but I don't think it extends to killing another human.

-<p>I often wonder about supposed "laws" that make something like that okay.
+I often wonder about supposed "laws" that make something like that okay.
 Is it really lawful to kill another human in some countries for no other reason than honor?
-Or is it more that the state doesn't want to get involved or doesn't have the resources to stop that sort of thing?</p>
+Or is it more that the state doesn't want to get involved or doesn't have the resources to stop that sort of thing?

 ## Answer 3099